What do meteorites look like?

 Here’s a great page by Helmut Föll on furnace bloom, how it’s made, and why it looks how it does.
 And a stable PDF of the page, saved May 2018.

 Why can’t a meteorite be made mostly of manganese, aluminum, copper, or some other metal?
-Earth is geologically and hydrologically one of the most active bodies in the solar system — second, perhaps, only to Jupiter’s sulfur-rich moon, Io.
-Complex hydrologic reactions need to take place on Earth in order for these metals to naturally precipitate, and we can be fairly certain that it’s not happening anywhere else in our Solar System.
-You need large amounts of liquid water to carry acids or bases in addition to extended exposure to geothermal heat to drive the kinds of chemical reactions that can concentrate, say, copper.
+Earth is geologically and hydrologically one of the most active bodies in the Solar System — second, perhaps, only to Jupiter’s sulfur-rich moon, Io.
+Complex hydrologic reactions have taken place on Earth over billions of years, concentrating these elements, and we are fairly certain that this has not happened anywhere else in our Solar System.
+You need large amounts of liquid water carrying acids or bases in addition to extended exposure to geothermal heat to drive the kinds of chemical reactions that can concentrate, say, copper.
 The few bodies that have enough geologic heat to drive these kinds of reactions, like Io and Venus, are bone dry, and the few bodies with enough water to support these kinds of reactions, like Europa and Enceladus, are extremely cold.
 Earth is a pretty unique place in the Solar System.

-Most iron meteorites formed by a very simple general sort of process: chondritic material was melted by heat from impacts or heat released by the radioactive decay of elements.
+Most iron meteorites formed by a very simple process: chondritic material was melted by heat from impacts or heat released by the radioactive decay of elements, and the heavy stuff sunk to form a metallic core.
 The metal in most chondrites is ~85% iron, and ~15% nickel.
 There’s ~no natural way to concentrate large amounts of, say, manganese, copper, or other metals in such a process.
 You can, in rare cases, find *micron*-sized inclusions of copper and gold in highly-shocked meteorites.
-That’s as far as these kinds processes ever got, out in space.
+That’s as far as these kinds of “concentrating” systems ever got, out in space.

-Conversely, these metals have been concentrated by people, on Earth, from prehistoric times and into the present.
+Conversely, in additional to natural geological processes on Earth, metals have been concentrated by people, on Earth, from prehistoric times up to the present.
 Most pieces of metal brought into labs as possible meteorites are industrial waste.
 Which makes sense — people have been refining different metals for thousands of years, and leaving the trash just about everywhere.
 I’ve found slag on mountainsides, in farm fields, and poking through pine needles in remote forests.
 It’s everywhere.

 Here’s a good example.

 It was cast iron.
-I have no idea how it got there, but it is what it is.
+I have no idea how it got where they found it, but it is what it is.

 Here’s another odd example.

 Someone sent me photos of this thing in early 2019, claiming that it was a meteorite.
 The large curved broken faces pretty much ruled that out.
 It was a piece of brittle, granular metal.
 Slag often breaks that way.
-Meteorites ~never do.
+Metallic meteorites almost never do.

-If you have a strange piece of metal, or a metallic rock, and it’s not strongly attracted to a magnet, it’s not a meteorite.
+In general: if you have a strange piece of metal, or a metallic rock, and it’s not strongly attracted to a magnet, it’s not a meteorite.
 There are no exceptions.
-If you have something metallic, but not magnetic, it’s almost certainly man-made.
-If not, it’s still terrestrial (i.e. a copper nugget).
+If you have something metallic, and it’s not magnetic, it’s probably man-made.